 You have to book in advance, and tours last about an hour.

-You are not allowed to take pictures inside the house but it is an unforgettable experience of history and culture and gives you some knowledge of what Singapore was like many years ago.
+You are not allowed to take pictures inside the house, but it is an unforgettable experience of history and culture, and it paints a good picture of what Singapore was like many years ago.

 The Changi Museum

-Dedicated to those who were prisoners of war during the Japanese occupation in WWII, the Changi Museum holds various personal artifacts and items of the news coverage at that time.
+Dedicated to those who were prisoners of war during the Japanese occupation in WWII, the Changi Museum holds various personal artifacts and items from the news coverage at that time.

 Additionally, there are some interesting murals painted on the prison walls by a British prisoner.